mandober/rust-debrief/dm/st/sets/_brief.md

 **Sets**

 - A set is an unordered collection of distinct objects (that share some common property) considered as an object in its own right.
-- defined intensionaly (semantic desc): "A set of odd positive ints"
+- defined intensionaly (semantically): "A set of odd positive ints"
 - defined extensionaly (enumeration): $$\{a,b,c\}$$

 - denoted with a capital letter: $$A=\{a,b,c\}$$, elements with lowercase

 - If $$a$$ is an element of set $$B$$ then: $$a\in B$$, if not $$a\notin B$$
 - Order or repetition unimportant: $$\{\{a\},b,\varnothing\}=\{b, \{a\},\{\},b,\varnothing,\{\}\}$$
 - A set can contain other sets, $$x \in A, A \in \mathscr{M}$$, so $$x\in A$$ but $$x \notin \mathscr{M}$$.